Director • Producer • Camera • Editor

 After editing several short films for Anne Paq’s “Obliterated Families” project in 2015, he and Paq decided to cooperate on this current project.

 Dror is active in various political activism in Germany and Europe and particularly within the Palestine solidarity movement, where he is active through campaigning and organizing as well as through media production.
-He wrote his PhD thesis on the topic of power relations between filmmakers and protagonists in documentary film at Bournemouth University in the UK and is a lecturer for media production at the John Moores University Liverpool.
+He wrote his PhD thesis on the topic of power relations between filmmakers and protagonists in documentary film at Bournemouth University in Britain and is a lecturer for media production at the John Moores University Liverpool.